RI/(S)MOM renormalizations of overlap quark bilinears with different levels of hypercubic smearing: Summary

 \section{Summary}

-Renormalization constants are necessary in lattice QCD calculations of various hadronic matrix elements, which are important in precise determinations of the parameters of the Standard Model and in searching of new physics.
-Thus one needs to calculate RCs as precise as possible.
+Renormalization constants are necessary in lattice QCD calculations of various hadronic matrix elements, which are important in precise determinations of the parameters of the Standard Model and in searching new physics.
+Thus, one needs to calculate RCs as precise as possible.

 Gauge link smearings are widely used in lattice QCD calculations.
-They can suppress the ultra-violet fluctuations of the gauge fields and decrease the statistical uncertainties in practice calculations besides bringing in many other benefits.
+They can suppress the ultraviolet fluctuations of the gauge fields and decrease the statistical uncertainties in practice calculations besides bringing in many other benefits.
 They can also affect the vertex functions of quark operators which are used in (S)MOM renormalization of those operators.
-Therefore we investigate the effects of HYP-smearing on the renormalization window in this work as we try to get RCs as precise as possible by using both MOM and SMOM as intermediate schemes.
-We check the $a^2p^2$-dependence of $Z_X^\msbar$(2 GeV; $a^2p^2$) ($X=S, T, q$) as it is obtained by running from the initial scale $|p|$ to 2 GeV.
+Therefore we investigate the effects of HYP smearing on the renormalization window in this work as we try to get RCs as precise as possible by using both MOM and SMOM as intermediate schemes.
+We check the $a^2p^2$ dependence of $Z_X^\msbar$(2 GeV; $a^2p^2$) ($X=S, T, q$) as it is obtained by running from the initial scale $|p|$ to 2 GeV.

-For our lattice setup, in general, the $a^2p^2$-dependence of $Z_X^\msbar$(2 GeV; $a^2p^2$) via the MOM scheme is not very sensitive to the HYP-smearing although it is affected by the levels of smearing that we use (no smearing, 1-hit and 2-hits).
-The $a^2p^2$-dependence of $Z_{S, T}^\msbar$(2 GeV; $a^2p^2$) can be described straightforwardly by a linear function in the range $a^2p^2\in [5, 10]$ for all smearing cases.
+For our lattice setup, in general, the $a^2p^2$ dependence of $Z_X^\msbar$(2 GeV; $a^2p^2$) via the MOM scheme is not very sensitive to the HYP smearing although it is affected by the levels of smearing that we use (no smearing, one hit and two hits).
+The $a^2p^2$ dependence of $Z_{S, T}^\msbar$(2 GeV; $a^2p^2$) can be described straightforwardly by a linear function in the range $a^2p^2\in [5, 10]$ for all smearing cases.
 In physical units the range is $|p|\in [5.3, 7.5]$ GeV.
-The $a^2p^2$-dependence of $Z_{q}^\msbar$(2 GeV; $a^2p^2$) can be described by a second-order polynomial for all three smearing cases.
+The $a^2p^2$ dependence of $Z_{q}^\msbar$(2 GeV; $a^2p^2$) can be described by a second-order polynomial for all three smearing cases.